Mr-Mohanraj/meme-downloader/README.md

 # meme-downloader
- now only for one website
+ now only for two website